 The Best Travel Hashtag Rule of Thumb

 Here’s what I do.
-I do a little bit of research as to what tourism boards and major brands in the destination use for hashtags.
-I also often hashtag my location, a word to describe the moment, when I took the photo and what I was doing.
+I do a little bit of research as to what tourism boards and major brands in the destination use for Instagram travel hashtags.
+You’ll save time if you do this before you head out to take photos.
+I also often hashtag my location (in addition to setting a location on my post), a word to describe the moment, when I took the photo and what I was doing.

-Next, I’ll add in a few general Instagram hashtags or travel-themed hashtags.
+Next, I’ll add in a few general top Instagram hashtags or related hashtags for travel.
 Of course, it all depends on the photo, so I am always be flexible.

 Remember that you’ll spend more time at the top of the results when you choose travel and vacation hashtags that are popular, but not so popular that new posts are buried in a matter of seconds.

 Which Instagram travel hashtags have you’ve experienced success with?
 How many hashtags do you use?
-If you enjoyed this post, please follow me on Instagram below.
+If you enjoyed this post, please follow my travels on Instagram — @lajollamom.

 Katie Dillon is the managing editor of La Jolla Mom.
 She helps readers plan San Diego vacations through her hotel expertise (that stems from living in a Four Seasons hotel) and local connections.
 Readers have access to exclusive discounts on theme park tickets (like Disneyland and San Diego Zoo) and perks at luxury hotels worldwide through her.
 She also shares insider tips for visiting major cities worldwide like Hong Kong, London, Paris, and Shanghai that her family has either lived in or visits regularly (or both).